KANGWEII/cpp_primer/README.md

 # CPP Primer

 ## Description
-`cpp_primer` is a C++ sample project that provides additional examples and detailed notes to enhance understanding of various C++ programming concepts.
+`cpp_primer` is a C++ sample project that provides additional examples and notes to enhance understanding of various C++ programming concepts.
 The project is organized into multiple chapters, each focusing on different topics covered in the *C++ Primer 5th Edition* book.
 By providing practical code samples, `cpp_primer` serves as an additional resource for beginner C++ developers.
 The project is built using CMake, ensuring a straightforward and platform-independent build process.

 ## Usage
 ### Building the Project